kawracoin/KawraTools/README.md

 # Kawra (KWR)

-**Kawra** is a SHA-256 Proof-of-Work cryptocurrency with a limited supply,  and a fast, fair launch — designed for community-driven decentralization.
+**Kawra** is a SHA-256 Proof-of-Work cryptocurrency with a limited supply,  and a fast, fair launch — designed for community-driven decentralisation.

 ---